shahn786/shieldwise-security/replit.md

 ## Overview

-This is a security services website for ShieldWise Security, a California-based security company providing professional security guard services across multiple counties including Los Angeles, Orange County, Santa Clara County, and others.
-The application is built as a Node.js web application using Express.js with MongoDB for data storage and Passport.js for authentication.

-The website serves as both a marketing platform showcasing security services and a Progressive Web App (PWA) with offline capabilities.
-It targets local businesses, government facilities, residential complexes, and commercial properties requiring armed and unarmed security guard services.
+This project is a Progressive Web App (PWA) for ShieldWise Security, a California-based company offering professional armed and unarmed security guard services across various counties.
+The website serves as a marketing platform, showcasing services to local businesses, government facilities, residential complexes, and commercial properties.
+It aims to provide comprehensive information, facilitate client inquiries, and support local SEO efforts to capture a significant market share in the security services industry.

 ## User Preferences